4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 The Museum of Modern Art (Midtown)

-More of a modern art person?
-Consider making your way to the famous Museum of Modern Art to start your 4 days in New York, which is home to, among many other things, Van Gogh’s Starry Night and works by Andy Warhol and Jackson Pollock.
+Consider making your way to the famous Museum of Modern Art (commonly shortened to MOMA) to start your 4 days in New York.

-Keep in mind that while the Met and Natural History Museum are both right next door to Central Park and located a mere 15-minute walk across the park from each other, MOMA is a bit south of the park into Midtown–for that reason, if you decide that MOMA is the museum for you, you may want to start your morning with a stroll through Central Park and then head to the museum, rather than the other way around.
+New York Travel Tip: Keep in mind that while the Met and Natural History Museum are both right next door to Central Park and located a mere 15-minute walk across the park from each other, MOMA is located south of the park in Midtown.

 Stroll through Central Park.